3. Drawing Structural Equation Modeling Diagrams Without Data

 semPlot.

-‘~~’ refers to covariance, and ggsem plots it as a two-way arrow (straight rather than curved) just like in semPlot (curved).
+‘~~’ refers to covariance, and ggsem plots it as a two-way arrow (curved rather than straight) just like in semPlot (curved).

 Let’s run the app locally using the code below (or online: https://smin95.shinyapps.io/ggsem/):